Longchen Nyingtik Ngondro

 Scholarships: A limited amount of partial scholarships are available.
 Please contact us in order to apply.

-We also welcome and encourage you to practice dana, or generosity, by sponsoring others to participate; donating towards scholarships is a meaningful, beautiful way to support practitioners.
+We welcome and encourage you to practice dana, or generosity, by sponsoring others to participate; donating towards scholarships is a meaningful, beautiful way to support practitioners.

 This retreat is suitable for Buddhist practitioners.
 An application and interview are required.